-Comment WG Analyses Update of Proposed Policy text, if any ICANN requests guidance The WG appreciates the comment Add new section 7.2.4: on how to act in from ICANN regarding the in situations where a situations where a requested IDN String confusion issues can requested IDN ccTLD ccTLD string is requested during a involve two or more strings that string is requested during gTLD round and the requested IDN are identical or are so a gTLD round and the ccTLD string and the applied-for confusingly similar that they requested IDN ccTLD gTLD strings are found to be similar cannot coexist in the DNS, such string and the applied-for by IDN ccTLD Similarity Evaluation as, but not limited to: gTLD strings are found to Panel or gTLD String Similarity · be similar by IDN ccTLD Review Panel.
-Requested delegatable Similarity Evaluation nerien ranen variant IDN ccTLD strings Panel or gTLD String It is the understanding of the WG against existing TLDs and Similarity Review Panel. that the GNSO IDN EPDP WG has reserved names; The IDNccPDP4 is suggested a procedural approach, Requested (delegatable suggested to consider which is like the approach included variant) IDN ccTLD strings the related details in the in the IDNccTLD Fast Track, which against other requested IDN IDNccTLD Fast Track reads in section 5.5: ccTLD strings; Process (section 5.5) reads in section 3.3. cereb strings, and/or to be discussed String confusion issues can involve and with the GNSO IDN EPDP two or more strings that are aa identical or are so confusingly Requested IDN ccTLD strings WG. similar that they cannot coexist in against applied-for gTLD , strings and related variants. the DNS, such as: strings and related variants.
-Requested IDN ccTLD strings Although contentious situations against existing TLDs and between IDNccTLD requests and reserved names; new gTLD applications are Requested IDN ccTLD strings considered unlikely to occur, against other requested IDN assessments of whether strings ccTLD strings; are considered confusingly like cereb strings, existing or applied-for new gTLD and strings and their variants are and made during the Similarity Requested IDN ccTLD strings Validation for requested against applied-for qTLD selected IDNccTLD strings and/or their eligible variants strings. and in the Initial Evaluation step Contention situations between Fast envisioned in the next round of Track requests and new gTLD new gTLD applications.
+Comment WG Analyses Update of Proposed Policy text, if any ICANN requests guidance The WG appreciates the comment Add new section 7.2.4: on how to act in from ICANN regarding the in situations where a situations where a requested IDN String confusion issues can requested IDN ccTLD ccTLD string is requested during a involve two or more strings that string is requested during gTLD round and the requested IDN are identical or are so a gTLD round and the ccTLD string and the applied-for confusingly similar that they requested IDN ccTLD gTLD strings are found to be similar cannot coexist in the DNS, such string and the applied-for by IDN ccTLD Similarity Evaluation as, but not limited to: gTLD strings are found to Panel or gTLD String Similarity be similar by IDN ccTLD Review Panel.
+Requested delegatable Similarity Evaluation variant IDN ccTLD strings Panel or gTLD String It is the understanding of the WG against existing TLDs and Similarity Review Panel. that the GNSO IDN EPDP WG has reserved names; The IDNccPDP4 is suggested a procedural approach, Requested (delegatable suggested to consider which is like the approach included variant) IDN ccTLD strings the related details in the in the IDNccTLD Fast Track, which against other requested IDN IDNccTLD Fast Track reads in section 5.5: ccTLD strings; Process (section 5.5) and/or to be discussed String confusion issues can involve and with the GNSO IDN EPDP two or more strings that are WG. identical or are so confusingly Requested IDN ccTLD strings similar that they cannot coexist in against applied-for gTLD the DNS, such as: strings and related variants.
+Requested IDN ccTLD strings Although contentious situations against existing TLDs and between IDNccTLD requests and reserved names; new gTLD applications are Requested IDN ccTLD strings considered unlikely to occur, against other requested IDN assessments of whether strings ccTLD strings; are considered confusingly like ] existing or applied-for new gTLD and strings and their variants are made during the Similarity

-applications are considered unlikely
+Requested IDN ccTLD strings against applied-for gTLD strings.

-to occur.
+Contention situations between Fast Track requests and new gTLD applications are considered unlikely to occur.
 Assessments of whether strings are considered in conflict with existing or applied-for new gTLD strings are made during the DNS Stability Evaluation for Fast Track requests and in the Initial Evaluation step for new gTLD applications.
 The following supplemental rules provide the thresholds for solving any identified contention issues: